3.0 Prohibited Conduct (General Misconduct)

 Any student found to have committed the following acts is subject to disciplinary sanction(s), condition(s), and/or restriction(s).
 The standard of proof is preponderance of the evidence.
 Misconduct or prohibited behavior includes, but is not limited to:

-3.1 Endangerment and Unwelcome Physical Contact
+3.1 Endangerment and Unwanted Physical Contact

-3.1.1 Conduct that threatens or is likely to endanger the health or safety of any person on College property or at College sponsored and affiliated functions, including physical abuse, assault, fighting, threats to use force, and/or acts of intimidation or harassment.
+3.1.1 Conduct that threatens or is likely to endanger the health or safety of any person on College property or at College sponsored and affiliated functions, including physical abuse, assault, child abuse, fighting, threats to use force, and/or acts of intimidation or harassment.

 3.1.3 Action(s) that is likely to endanger one’s own health or safety.